 This proxy for the 2006 Annual Meeting of Shareholders is Solicited on Behalf of the Board of Directors.

-The undersigned instructs that this proxy be voted as marked.
+The undersigned instructs that this Proxy be voted as marked.

+Signature of Shareholder(s)

+Date: 2006

+Datas 2006

-Please sign your name as it appears on this proxy.
-In case of multiple or joint ownership, all should sign.
-When signing as attorney, executor, administrator, trustee or guardian give full title as such.
+n signing as attorney, executor, administrator, trustee or guardian give full title as such.